 If you’re visiting Ligonier, PA in the fall, be sure to check out HallowBoo, the fun Halloween celebration at Idlewild.

 Compass Inn Museum

 The Compass Inn Museum is an old stagecoach inn from 1799.
 It was restored by the Ligonier Valley Historical Society and reopened as a museum in 1972.
 The museum tells the story of both the time period and the inn’s position as a key stop along the Pennsylvania Turnpike.
 The main building includes several artifacts from the 1800s and 1900s, and it aims to reflect life during those times.

 In addition to the inn itself, the Compass Inn property includes:

 - A blacksmith barn, where a trained blacksmith makes tools from the time period.

 - A barn with a restored stagecoach, Conestoga wagon and horse stables.

-- A cookhouse that reflects how food was made for the Inn’s visitors in its prime.
+- A cookhouse that depicts how food was made for the Inn’s visitors.

 Admission to the Compass Inn Museum includes either a self-guided audio tour.
 Throughout the year, they also hold specific events and guided tours conducted by docents dressed in attire from the time.
 Events include haunted storytelling around Halloween and candlelight tours around Christmas.